 A plan must be developed at each Beeler Construction project to ensure that each employee who is exposed to a fall hazard of six feet or more is protected at all times in the course of work.
 This policy applies to any employee on a Beeler Construction work site including employees of all subcontractors of any tier.
+Training for fall protection shall be conducted throughout the year via toolbox talks, safety meetings, and as needed for site specific situations.
 The sequence of fall protection shall be: